vpstarweb/formcms/doc/wiki/system-design-formCMS.md

 ![compare-news-course](compare-news-course.png)

-Common CMS features (admin panel, auth, payments, comments, likes, views, notifications, search, etc.) are built in formCMS The system should let developers **define** entities  and  APIs for them.
+Common CMS features (admin panel, auth, payments, comments, likes, views, notifications, search, etc.) are built into formCMS.
+The system should let developers **define** entities  and  APIs for them.

 Instead of writing table schemas, APIs, and docs manually, developers just fill out forms in the **Entity Builder** and **Query Builder** — backend development becomes as simple as completing a form.